Rights of nature: Critique of anthropocentric legal systems

+Harmonious coexistence within Nature

+Scholars and advocacy organizations have also referred to the idea of harmonious coexistence within Nature as a related philosophical and worldview framework.
+The concept emphasizes living in ways that strengthen ecological interdependence and respect the rights of all beings.
+It has been discussed in policy and academic literature as part of a broader ecocentric approach to environmental law and environmental ethics.

 Underlying science and ethics

 Modern environmental laws began to arise in the 1960s out of a foundational perspective of the environment as best managed in discrete pieces.
 For example, United States laws such as the Clean Water Act, Clean Air Act, Endangered Species Act, Marine Mammal Protection Act, and numerous others began to be adopted in the early 1970s to address various elements of the natural world, separately from other elements.
 Some laws, such as the U.S. National Environmental Policy Act, called for a more holistic analysis of proposed infrastructure projects and required the disclosure of expected negative environmental impacts.
 However, it did not require that actions be taken to address those impacts in order to ensure ecosystem and species health.

 These laws reflected the science of the time, which was grounded in a reductionist analysis of the natural world; the modern, system-based understanding of the natural world, and the integrated place of humans with it, was still in development.
 The first major textbook on ecological science that described the natural world as a system rather than a collection of different parts, was not written until 1983.
 The Gaia Hypothesis, which offered a scientific vision of the world as a self-regulating, complex system, first arose in the 1970s.
 Systems dynamics similarly began to evolve from a business focus to include socioeconomic and natural systems starting in the 1970s.
 Since then, scientific disciplines have been converging and advancing on the concept that humans live in a dynamic, relationship-based world that "den[ies] the possibility of isolation".

 While science in the late twentieth century shifted to a systems-based perspective, describing natural systems and human populations as fundamentally interconnected on a shared planet, environmental laws generally did not evolve with this shift.
 Reductionist U.S. environmental laws passed in the early 1970s remained largely unchanged, and other national and international environmental law regimes similarly stopped short of embracing the modern science of systems.

-Nineteenth century linguist and scholar Edward Payson Evans, an early rights of nature theorist and author of "the first extensive American statement of (...) environmental ethics”, wrote that each human is “truly a part and product of Nature as any other animal, and [the] attempt to set him up on an isolated point outside of it is philosophically false and morally pernicious”.
+Nineteenth century linguist and scholar Edward Payson Evans, an early rights of nature theorist and author of "the first extensive American statement of (...) environmental ethics", wrote that each human is "truly a part and product of Nature as any other animal, and [the] attempt to set him up on an isolated point outside of it is philosophically false and morally pernicious".